AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-55-national-environmental-policy/frontmatter.md

 4361, 4361a.
 Repealed.

 4361b.
-Implementation by Administrator of Environmental Protection Agency of recommendations of “CHESS” Investigative Report; waiver; inclusion of status of implementation requirements in annual revisions of plan for research, development, and demonstration.
+Implementation by Administrator of Environmental Protection Agency of recommendations of "CHESS" Investigative Report; waiver; inclusion of status of implementation requirements in annual revisions of plan for research, development, and demonstration.

 4361c.
 Staff management.